CLOVER-energy/CLOVER/README.md

 ## CLOVER Quick Start Guide

 This guide provides a very brief introduction to get your CLOVER installation up and running as quickly as possible following the initial download.
 The file structure has two main branches:
-* a python branch, `scripts`, which contains CLOVER's source code which is used to perform simulations and generate outputs,
+* a python branch, `src`, which contains CLOVER's source code which is used to perform simulations and generate outputs,
 * and a data branch, `locations`, which contains informaiton describing the locations being modelled and contains parameters to outline the simulations and optimisations that should be run.

 An example location, "Bahraich," in India, is included in the initial download for reference.